shahmitu76/1stcybersecurityBecode/readme.md

+# 7. Linux Mint Installation
-  7. I downloaded Linux Mint to act as a client.Go through this link for whole installation of Linux Mint:[Linux Mint Cinnamon](<https://github.com/shahmitu76/cybersecurity1stmonthwork/blob/main/Linux%20project/Linux%20mint%20installation.md#linux-mint-installation-and-partitioning>)
+  I downloaded Linux Mint to act as a client.Go through this link for whole installation of Linux Mint:[Linux Mint Cinnamon](<https://github.com/shahmitu76/cybersecurity1stmonthwork/blob/main/Linux%20project/Linux%20mint%20installation.md#linux-mint-installation-and-partitioning>)

  8. # One workstation running a desktop environment and the following apps:
    Use this link for Libre Office , Gimp and the automatic addressing of Linux Mint